 Studying on a self-employed basis

-If you are pursuing an independent activity in addition to your studies, you can apply for 'student-independent' status at your social insurance fund/entrepreneurial office if you are
+If you have an independent activity in addition to your studies, you can apply for 'student-independent' status at your social insurance fund/entrepreneurial office if you are

-- are registered for at least 27 credits with a view to obtaining a diploma, unless you are completing a thesis or a compulsory internship (at the latest until you submit your thesis or finish your internship and for a maximum of one year);
+- registered for at least 27 credits with the purpose to obtain a diploma, unless you are completing a thesis or a compulsory internship (at the latest until you submit your thesis or finish your internship and for a maximum of one year);

-If you do not meet the conditions for becoming a student self-employed person, you can still practise an independent profession.
+If you do not meet the conditions to become a student self-employed person, you can still practise an independent profession.

 Benefits with regard to social security as a student-independent person

-As a student-independent person, you can benefit from a special contribution scheme and tax scheme.
+As a student-independent person, you can benefit from a special social security contribution scheme and tax scheme.

-If you, as a student-authorised worker, have an income that is lower than the minimum income for the self-employed in your main occupation, you will benefit from a favourable contribution scheme:
+If you have an income that is lower than the minimum income for the self-employed in your main occupation, you will benefit from a favourable social security contribution scheme: